When we told people that we were moving to Portugal, we were met with the same responses and questions each time.

 It always helps when you can find other people with common interests and moving to a new country definitely bonds people.

-There are so many Expat groups and activities in Portugal.
-We joined Americans & Friends PT Facebook Group and have already made friends in our new town and around Portugal.
+There are plenty of Expat groups and activities in Portugal.
+We joined Americans & Friends PT Facebook Group and have made friends in our new town and around Portugal.

-Many expats have commented that their social calendar is busier than ever since their move to Portugal.
+Many expats comment that their social calendar is busier than ever since their move to Portugal.
 It helps to make fast friends while you get to know your Portuguese community.